Shyamgopal Karthik

 No Cost Likelihood Manipulation at Test Time for Making Better Mistakes in Deep Networks

-Shyamgopal Karthik, Ameya Prabhu, Puneet Dokania, and Vineet Gandhi
+Shyamgopal Karthik, Ameya Prabhu, Puneet Dokania, Vineet Gandhi

 ICLR 2021, Virtual.